-Figure 3-13 Wireless Settings - Repeater(Range Extender) mode
+Figure 3-5 Wireless Settings - Repeater (Range Extender) mode

-- 1) Select the Repeater Mode, for example Universal Repeater. - 2) Click Survey, then the window displaying a list of available SSIDs will appear in Figure 3-14.
+- 1) Select the Repeater Mode, for example Universal Repeater. - 2) Click Survey, then the window displaying a list of available SSIDs will appear in Figure 3-6.

-Figure 3-14 AP List
+Figure 3-6 AP List

 - 3) Find the SSID of the Access Point / Router or WISP, and click Connect in the corresponding row.
-You will then return to the previous page. - 4) Select the security mode and enter the password that is the same as on your router or access point in Figure 3-13. - 5) Click Next, you will then come to Network Setting page for furthers configuration. - D. When you choose Bridge with AP mode, the Wireless Setting page will be shown in Figure 3-15.
+You will then return to the previous page. - 4) Select the region, the security mode and enter the password that is the same as on your router or access point in Figure 3-5. - 5) Click Next, you will then come to Network Setting page for furthers configuration.